nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a student.
+1. User enters the details to add a student.
 2. SETA adds the student with his or her details into the student list.
    Use case ends.

 **Extensions**

 * 1a.
-The name, telegram handle or email of the student is missing.
+SETA detects an error in the entered data.
     * 1a1.
-SETA shows an error message.
+SETA requests for the correct data.
+    * 1a2.
+User enters new data.

+      Steps 1a1-1a2 are repeated until the data entered are correct.

-      Use case ends.
+      Use case resumes from step 2.

 ****